Parameter Encoding and Decoding

 Function Selector

-The first four bytes of the data field of a contract function call are the function selector, specifying the function to be called.
+field of a contract function call are the function selector, specifying the function to be called.

 The function selector is the first (left, high-order in big-endian) four bytes of the Keccak-256 hash of the function signature.
-The function signature contains only the function name and parameter types, without parameter names and spaces.
+The function signature contains only the function name and parameter types, without parameter names or spaces.
 Take tranfer(address _to, uint256 _value) as an example, its function signature is transfer(address, uint256).

 You can get the Keccak-256 hash value of the function signature by calling the tronweb.sha3 interface.